dewdrew/vinterns2021/README-AA-8542.md

-##Andrew Twum-Adane
+#Andrew Twum-Adane

 ![Andrew Here!](https://www.datamavens.io/profile/avatar/18?field=image_256)

-I am a  Computer Engineering student in KNUST currently in my third year. i aspire to be an accomplished ML engineer as well as programmer.
+I am a  Computer Engineering student in KNUST currently in my third year. i aspire to be an accomplished ML engineer as well as a programmer.
 Currently interning at DataMavens Ltd.

 ### My Current Skillset includes -